What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Design choices that drive compositionality

 \section{Design choices that drive compositionality}

-In this section, we leverage the setup introduced in \cref{sec:problem_setup} to systematically rule out factors that are either irrelevant for DiT's compositional generalization or not present in MaskGIT.
+In this section, we leverage the setup in~\cref{sec:problem_setup} to systematically rule out irrelevant factors in our architectural design space by interpolating from DiT to MaskGIT.
 This process isolates the design elements that are essential for enabling compositional generalization in DiT but not MaskGIT.
 We focus on results from the Shapes2D dataset in the following.
 However, our findings also extend to more complex, real-world, and video datasets (see \cref{appendix:results}).

 \paragraph{Does the choice of tokenizer matter?}

 The tokenizer is one of the main differences between DiT and MaskGIT (\cref{tab:model_summary}).
 To isolate and assess its effects on compositionality (\textbf{RQ1}), we evaluate the same second-stage architecture (DiT) with two different tokenizers: a discrete tokenizer (VQ-VAE) and a continuous tokenizer (VAE).
 Additional implementation details are provided in \cref{appendix:tokenizer_results}.